davestewart/davestewart-content/content/blog/programming/msal-vue/index.md

 Even though redirect flow is fully supported, there are things you need to know.

-Firstly, there are sometimes seemingly unrecoverable MSAL errors; these can require session data and sometimes cookies to be cleared in order to continue.
+Firstly, there are sometimes seemingly [unrecoverable MSAL errors](https://stackoverflow.com/questions/68726691/browserautherror-interaction-in-progress-unable-to-fix-regardles-of-solution); these can require session data and sometimes cookies to be cleared in order to continue.

 Secondly, MSAL clears the location `hash` which **will** trigger any global Vue Router route guards; this can interrupt any currently-executing guard logic before it has finished.

 Finally, redirect flow **must** return you to a pre-registered URL, which means additional work to if you wanted to go somewhere else.
-The solution is to [pass and receive custom state](https://learn.microsoft.com/en-us/azure/active-directory/develop/msal-js-pass-custom-state-authentication-request) such as the page path, then handle that in the redirect handler.
+One solution is to [pass and receive custom state](https://learn.microsoft.com/en-us/azure/active-directory/develop/msal-js-pass-custom-state-authentication-request) such as the page path, then handle that in the redirect handler.

 ### Single page applications